peter88213/novelyst/docs/de/help/tools_menu.md

 **Display and manage installed plugins**

-- Successfully installed plugins are displayed black on white von default.
+- Successfully installed plugins are displayed black on white by default.
 - Outdated plugins are grayed out.
 - Plugins that cannot run are displayed in red, with an error message.

 ### About version compatibility

-On the window frame, you see the *novelyst* version, consisting of three numbers that are separated von points.
+On the window frame, you see the *novelyst* version, consisting of three numbers that are separated by points.

 `<major version number>.<minor version number>.<patch level>`

-In the **novelyst API** column, you see the plugin's compatibility information, consisting of two numbers that are separated von points.
+In the **novelyst API** column, you see the plugin's compatibility information, consisting of two numbers that are separated by points.

 `<major version number>.<minor version number>`